 Our CR policy is based on three pillars: being a good employer, managing sustainable operations and a liveable society.

-Know more about the development and results of PostNL in 2017?
-View the online annual report here.
+Know more about the development and results of PostNL in 2018?
+View the annual report here.

 Being a good employer